clojure-emacs/cider/doc/navigating_stacktraces.md

 provide a direct link to the bug reporting page to help facilitate its diagnosis and repair.

 Independently of the value of `cider-show-error-buffer` or `cider-stacktrace-suppressed-errors`, the error buffer is always generated in the background.
-Use `cider-visit-error-buffer` to visit this buffer.
+Use `cider-selector` (`C-c M-s`) to visit this buffer.

 There are two more selective strategies for the error buffer: